zBrainiac/docker-airflow/README.md

 ## Usage of Airflow DockerOperator

-Within the Airflow DAG the docker_url='tcp://docker-proxy:2375' can now be used with the DockerOperator, the additional proxy takes over the necessary re-routing
+Within the Airflow DAG the `docker_url='tcp://docker-proxy:2375'` can now be used in the DockerOperator, the before added proxy to the necessary re-routing

 ```
 task2 = DockerOperator(